 Rutgers students are eligible for classes held in the spring semester.
 The Leiden semester is broken up into two terms; the first term usually runs from early February through the end of March and the second term runs from April through early June.
 Students are required to take classes in both terms.
 The number of class meeting hours varies from course to course.
 Reading loads vary from 400 to 1,200 pages.
 Depending on the student’s course selection, the term can end at any time from the beginning of May to the end of June.

-The full Spring 2013 course schedule can be found on Leiden’s website.
+The Spring 2016 course schedule can be found on Leiden’s website.
 The mode of instruction at Leiden differs from the practice in American law schools.
 It contemplates a greater proportion of student time spent on outside reading and writing and a lesser proportion spent sitting in class than is the case with legal education here.

 The Leiden Program Director will have final say in approving a program that justifies 11 semester credits for work done in Leiden.
 As a practical matter, Rutgers students will usually take four substantial LLC courses to earn 11 credits.
 In addition, in order to make up for the shortened instructional period caused by the change in academic calendar, students must enroll in at least one Independent Research credit here at Rutgers and produce a paper on a topic approved by the Leiden academic adviser.
 Students are also required to visit at least two legal institutions in The Netherlands as part of their academic program.